freenas/freenas-docs/userguide/install.rst

 Preparing the Media
 -------------------

-The %brand% installer can run from either a CD or a USB thumb drive.
+The %brand% installer can run from either a CD or a USB memory stick.

-To burn the :file:`.iso` file to CD, use a CD burning utility.
+Writing the :file:`.iso` file to a CD requires CD burning utility.

-The command which is used to burn the :file:`.iso` file to a compact flash card or USB thumb drive depends on the operating system.
+The command used to burn the :file:`.iso` file to a USB memory stick or Compact Flash card depends on the operating system.
 This section demonstrates utilities for several operating systems.

-.. note:: To write the installation file to a USB stick, **two** USB ports are needed, each with an inserted USB device.
+.. note:: To install from a USB stick to another USB stick, **two** USB ports are needed, each with an inserted USB device.
 One USB stick contains the installer.
 The other USB stick is the destination for the %brand% installation.
 Take care to select the correct USB device for the %brand% installation.
 It is **not** possible to install %brand% onto the same USB stick containing the installer.
 After installation, remove the installer USB stick.
-It might also be necessary to adjust the BIOS configuration to boot from the new
-   %brand% USB stick.
+It might also be necessary to adjust the BIOS configuration to boot from the new %brand% USB stick.

-After writing the :file:`.iso` file to the installation media, make sure that the boot order in the BIOS is set to boot from that device, then boot the system to start the installation.
+Make sure that the boot device order in the BIOS is set to boot from the device containing the %brand% installer media, then boot the system to start the installation.

 .. _On FreeBSD or Linux: